cappig/MC-server-status-bot/README.md

 #### *Other files and some notes*
 `icon.png` is the icon I created and use for the bot.
 Feel free to use it for yourself.
-`Procfile` is the config file will declare the worker for hosting the bot on Heroku.

 The [mcsrvstatus](https://api.mcsrvstat.us/) api is used to get the info about the server.

 <br>

 ## *Logging, graphing and displaying the data*